-While the SFC architecture defines a new encapsulation - the SFC encapsulation - and several logical components for the construction of SFCs, existing SF implementations may not have the capabilities to act upon or fully integrate with the new SFC encapsulation.
+While the SFC architecture defines the concept and specifies some characteristics of a new encapsulation - the SFC encapsulation - and several logical components for the construction of SFCs, existing SF implementations may not have the capabilities to act upon or fully integrate with the new SFC encapsulation.
 In order to provide a mechanism for such SFs to participate in the architecture, an SFC proxy function is defined (see Section 4.6).
 The SFC proxy acts as a gateway between the SFC encapsulation and SFC-unaware SFs.
 The integration of SFC-unaware service functions is discussed in more detail in the SFC proxy section.